 Suggested Curriculum to Catch Up on Accessibility

 This is a short “catch up” accessibility curriculum designed to get you “accessibility literate” as quickly as possible.
 Each of these online courses is free, self-paced, and designed to take around half an hour.
 You will need to make an account to access the material, but accounts are also free.
-If you pass the comprehensive assessment at the end of each course, you will be offered a free digital credential from Credly via email.
-In order to claim the digital credential, you will need to make a Credly account, but that, too, is free.
+If you pass the comprehensive assessment at the end of each course, you will be offered a certificate of completion, which you may download or print.
 All this costs is time!

 Presentation on the necessary terms to know in accessibility:

-Presentation arguing that colleges and universities should train all students in accessiblity:
+Presentation arguing that colleges and universities should train all students in accessibility: